Luke 9

 (Matthew 16:21–23; Mark 8:31–33)

-21And having strictly warned them, He instructed them to tell this to no one, 22having said, “It is necessary for the Son of Man to suffer many things, and to be rejected by the elders and chief priests and scribes, and to be killed, and on the third day to be raised.”
+21And having warned them, He instructed them to say this to no one, 22having said, “It is necessary for the Son of Man to suffer many things, and to be rejected by the elders and chief priests and scribes, and to be killed and on the third day to be raised.

 Take Up Your Cross

-23And He was saying to all, “If anyone desires to come after Me, let him deny himself, and let him take up his cross every day, and let him follow Me.
-24For whoever might desire to save his life will lose it; but whoever might lose his life on account of me, he will save it.
+23And He was saying to all, “If anyone wants to come after Me, let him deny himself and take up his cross every day and follow Me.
+24For whoever may want to save his life will lose it; but whoever may lose his life on account of Me, he will save it.

-25For what is a man profited, having gained the whole world, and having destroyed or having suffered the loss of himself?
-26For whoever may have been ashamed of Me and My words, the Son of Man will be ashamed of him when He shall come in His glory, and that of the Father and of the holy angels.
-27And I say to you truthfully, there are some of those standing here who shall not taste of death until they shall have seen the kingdom of God.”
+25For what is a man profited, having gained the whole world and having destroyed or having suffered the loss of himself?
+26For whoever may be ashamed of Me and My words, the Son of Man will be ashamed of him when He shall come in His glory and that of the Father and of the holy angels.
+27And I say to you⁺, truly, there are some of those standing here who shall not taste of death until they shall see the kingdom of God.”

 The Transfiguration